 • Divide the beef into 4 balls that are approximately 4 oz each.
 Place them in the refrigerator until you are ready to cook them.

-• Preheat a griddle (we used a Blackstone grill) over medium high heat (approximately 400 degrees F).
+• Preheat a Blackstone grill over medium high heat (approximately 400 degrees F).

 • Butter the buns and place them on the griddle for 2 minutes to toast them and then set them aside while you prepare the beef.